 The adequacy of lung isolation does not rule out the advancement of the bronchial lumen beyond the secondary carina.
 Such advancement would result in poor oxygenation, increased airway pressure, or both [8].
-So, in addition to functional lung isolation by ultrasound, if the patient's airway pressure and oxygenation status are within normal limits during OLV, then one can safely comment that the DLT position is satisfactory.
+So, in addition to functional lung isolation by USG, if the patient's airway pressure and oxygenation status are within normal limits during OLV, then one can safely comment that the DLT position is satisfactory.
 Brodsky et al. described that if DLT is in the correct bronchus with effective lung isolation, and there is no deoxygenation due to malposition, the position of DLT is commented as 'satisfactory,' and FOB need not be a routine part of DLT placement [7].

 In our study, though the difference in the mean peak airway pressure between the two groups showed statistical significance, clinical relevance was not seen.
-However, the result interpretation showed the superiority of the ultrasound group compared to the clinical group with regards to FiO2 requirement and frequency of patients who desaturated.
+However, the result interpretation showed the superiority of the USG group compared to the clinical group with regards to FiO_2 requirement and frequency of patients who desaturated.

-Alvarez-Diaz et al. showed that 84.5% sensitivity and 41.1% specificity of the clinical method for accurate placement of DLT in a study on 105 patients [20].
-In contrast, ultrasound had a much higher sensitivity of 98.6% and specificity of 52.9%.
-Saporito et al. found that thoracic ultrasound done by a trained nurse anesthetist can be as specific and sensitive as FOB in confirming DLT position [21].
-Lung USG was more rapid and cost-effective than FOB in confirming LDLT placement.
-Therefore, it can be suggested that though FOB is a standard gold method in determining precise DLT placement, LUS can be used as a better complementary method to FOB than auscultation in terms of its ability to confirm functional lung isolation [6,13].
-In our study, compared to a clinical method, ultrasonography lung had higher sensitivity and specificity for accurate placement of DLT.
-Further, surgeon satisfaction score was excellent in 26 (76.5%) Group C, 12 (35.3%) patients have excellent score and in Group U, patients have excellent score (p=0.0028).
+Alvarez-Diaz et al. showed that 84.5% sensitivity and 41.1% specificity of the clinical method for accurate placement of DLT in a study on 105 patients [19].
+In contrast, USG had a much higher sensitivity of 98.6% and specificity of 52.9%.
+Saporito et al. found that thoracic USG done by a trained nurse anesthetist can be as specific and sensitive as FOB in confirming DLT position [20].
+Lung USG was more rapid and cost-effective than FOB in confirming DLT placement.
+Therefore, it can be suggested that though FOB is a standard gold method in determining precise DLT placement, LUS can be used as a better complementary method to FOB than auscultation in terms of its ability to confirm functional lung isolation [6,12].
+In our study, compared to a clinical method, LUS had higher sensitivity and specificity for accurate placement of DLT.
+Further, the surgeon satisfaction score was excellent in 26 (76.5%) group C, 12 (35.3%) patients had excellent scores and in group U, patients had excellent scores (p=0.0028).

 Due to undersized or oversized tubes, multiple attempts, and inadequate lubrication, several complications, such as sore throat and airway trauma, can occur.
-We observed a lesser incidence of sore throat in USG group, though it did not achieve statistical significance.
+We observed a lesser incidence of sore throat in the USG group, though it did not achieve statistical significance.
 This may be attributed to the selection of the appropriate size.